r-owen/seguin_loom_server/README.md

 This server must run on a computer that is connected (via a USB cable) to your loom.
 This code has only been tested on macOS but should also work on any flavor of linux.

-Warning: this software has not yet been tested on a real loom.
+Warning: this software has not yet been tested on a real loom, because I don't own a Séguin loom.
-I will do that once I have access to a loom (I am trying to order one now).
+Please test it with a computer you already own before buying a dedicated server computer.

 ## Installing and Running the Web Server